racoon69/NLP/README.md

 - 'nltk' for BLEU scoring

 ---
-###License
+### License
 This project is developed for academic use only.
-The sataset used is publicaly available under terms provided by kaggle.
+The dataset used is publicaly available under terms provided by kaggle.

 ---
 ### Team Members